amices/mice/cran-comments.md

 `mice::.pmm.match`, which I had removed because I thought nobody used it anymore.
 I will put it back in.

+The `idem` package yields two notes.
+Neither of these is related to `mice`.

 ### README.md

     # Platform